-- 2.12 The Council will work in partnership with other local authorities in Gloucestershire to ensure a consistent approach is taken to licensing matters whilst respecting the differing needs of the individual communities. - 2.13 Where it is necessary to depart from the Home Office Guidance, either in this Policy or at any other time, the Council will give clear and sound reasons for doing so.
+- 1.112.12 The Cotswold District-Council will work in partnership with other local authorities in Gloucestershire to ensure a consistent approach is taken to licensing matters whilst respecting the differing needs of the individual communities. - 2.131.12 Where it is necessary to depart from the Secretary of State's Home Office Guidance, either in this Policy or at any other time, the licensing authority Council will give clear and sound reasons for doing so. - 1.13 This Licensing Policy recognises that the Equalities Act 2010 places a legal obligation on public authorities to have due regard to the need to eliminate unlawful discrimination; and to promote equality of opportunity and good relations between persons of different racial groups.